 Community Legal Clinic

-The Thompson Rivers University Community Legal Clinic (TRU CLC) is a project of the TRU Faculty of Law, and is the first student-staffed free legal clinic in the BC Interior.
-The students work under the guidance of a supervising lawyer, to provide legal assistance and advice in a range of areas to those who would otherwise be unable to afford legal assistance.
+The Thompson Rivers University Community Legal Clinic (TRU CLC) is the first student-staffed free legal clinic in the BC Interior.
+The students work under the guidance of a team of supervising lawyers to provide legal assistance and advice in a range of areas to those who would otherwise be unable to afford legal assistance.

 The program enables students to use the law as a tool for social justice by working with agencies and local non-profit organizations to improve citizens' access to the justice system, while the students develop skills that will make them better lawyers in the future.

-TRU CLC is open several days per week throughout the year when classes are in session at TRU.
-Clinic hours vary somewhat from week-to-week.
+TRU CLC is open weekdays from 9 a.m. to 4 p.m. throughout the year when classes are in session at TRU.
 Please call 778-471-8490 to book an appointment.

-The clinic is also open on a drop-in basis on most Mondays from 6-9pm; no appointment is necessary but please call ahead to confirm.
+TRU CLC is also open on a drop-in basis on most Mondays from 6 to 8 p.m.; no appointment is necessary but please call ahead to confirm.
 There are no drop-in hours in April, August or December.

 What types of issues can we help with?
 TRU CLC is able to assist with various legal issues, including:

 - small claims (civil claims under $35,000 only)

 - simple wills for estates worth less than $25,000 and that do not contain real property